MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-enable-data-sensitivity-labels.md

 * Specified users and security groups in the organization can classify and [apply sensitivity labels](./service-security-apply-data-sensitivity-labels.md) to their Power BI reports, dashboards, datasets, and dataflows.
 * All members of the organization can see those labels.

 Enabling sensitivity labels requires an Azure Information Protection license.
-See [Licensing](service-security-sensitivity-label-overview.md#licensing) for detail.
+See [Licensing and requirements](#licensing-and-requirements) for detail.

 ## Licensing and requirements